-DCP Midstream GP, LP, our general partner, has a legal duty to manage us in a manner beneficial to our unitholders.
+DCP Midstream GP, LP, our general partner, has a legal duty to manage us in a manner beneficial to holders of our common units and subordinated units.
 This legal duty originates in statutes and judicial decisions and is commonly referred to as a "fiduciary duty."
-However, because our general partner is owned by Duke Energy Field Services, the officers and directors of our general partner also have fiduciary duties to manage our general partner in a manner beneficial to Duke Energy Field Services.
-As a result of this relationship, conflicts of interest may arise in the future between us and our unitholders, on the one hand, and our general partner and its affiliates on the other hand.
-For a more detailed description of the conflicts of interest and fiduciary duties of our general partner, please read "Conflicts of Interest and Fiduciary Duties" beginning on page 118.
+However, because our general partner is owned by Duke Energy Field Services, LLC, the officers and directors of our general partner also have fiduciary duties to manage our general partner in a manner beneficial to Duke Energy Field Services, LLC.
+As a result of this relationship, conflicts of interest may arise in the future between us and holders of our common units and subordinated units, on the one hand, and our general partner and its affiliates on the other hand.
+For example, our general partner will be entitled to make determinations that affect our ability to make cash distributions, including determinations related to: